abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of peace?
 How do we fulfill that aspiration?
-We do this by reminding ourselves and recollecting, *Yes, this is what I am, this is what I’m doing and most valuable for me to be doing—seeking peace, seeking truth*.
+We do this by reminding ourselves and recollecting, *Yes, this is what I am, this is what I’m doing and most valuable for me to be doing—seeking peace, seeking truth.*

 As we take on duties or have contact and engagement with each other, we can relate to each other as fellow seekers of truth and peace, rather than as objects of aversion, attention, or interest, or just somebody else who can fulfill a function.
 There are times when we may think, *There’s the person who does the computer work.
 There’s the person who is the kitchen manager.
-There’s the person who does this or that*.
-We might see that person only in a particular role or having a certain type of personality.
+There’s the person who does this or that.* We might see that person only in a particular role or having a certain type of personality.
 This really limits us and limits everybody else as well.